czottmann/kagi-ken-mcp/README.md

 - **Search**: Searches Kagi
 - **Summarizer**: Uses Kagi's Summarizer to create summaries from URLs or text content

 Unlike the official Kagi API which requires API access, this MCP server uses your existing Kagi session to access both search and summarization features.
-(See section [Authentication](#authentication).)

 _"Kagi-ken"_ is a portmanteau of _"Kagi"_ (the service) and _"token"_.